ocaml/dune/doc/project-layout-specification.rst

     $ dune build @install

-Declaring a package this way will allow you to add elements such as libraries, executables, documentation, ... to your package by declaring them in ``jbuild`` files.
+Declaring a package this way will allow you to add elements such as libraries, executables, documentation, ... to your package by declaring them in ``dune`` files.

 Such elements can only be declared in the scope defined by the corresponding ``<package>.opam`` file.
 Typically, your